-Philmont receives many donations from all over the country from those who have had the opportunity to experience Scouting Paradise in God's Country and wants to share that opportunity with others.
 The Donor Scholarship application can be found on our website: www.philmontscoutranch.org/philmonttreks/fees/.
+Donor Scholarships are based on need and can vary in endowment.
 Scholarship funding is limited so please apply quickly.

-If you have questions about Philmont scholarships, please contact camping@philmontscoutranch.org.
+If you have questions about Philmont scholarships, please contact Philmont.Camping@Scouting.org.